0

 So is polyester fibre suitable for bedding?
 In some cases, yes!

-As an example, Kelly & Windsor supplies the Royal Australian Navy with pillows filled with a specially engineered inherently flame retardant polyester.
+As an example, Kelly & Windsor supplies a contract customer with quilts and pillows filled with a specially engineered inherently flame retardant polyester.
 The pillows must meet strict performance requirements in unusual conditions i.e. the pillows must be inherently flame retardant, easy care, withstand high temperature industrial machine washing, bleach & chlorine resistant, quick drying, lightweight and durable, therefore, specialty polyester filled pillows are the best option.
 Another example is recreational sleeping bags where polyester filling is used because it's warm, lightweight, easy care and mildew resistant.

 For domestic home use polyester bedding doesn't rate well because it doesn't absorb moisture or effectively wick moisture away from the body.
 The result is you having a hot sweaty night, certainly not conducive to a comfortable night's sleep.